harplife/zettelkasten/driver_exam_study.md

 	- Starting downhill from a parked position.
 	- Controlling your vehicle by obeying all traffic signs, control devices, rights of way, lane markings and properly using turn signals.

-## Chapters 3: Drivers under age 21
+## Chapters 3: Drivers Under Age 21

 ### Obtaining an instruction permit
 - If you are age 15~17, you may receive an instruction permit with acceptable proof from the authorized driver education provider.